 Greece Program Sheet and Itinerary: Greece Program Sheet.

-Since the Balkan route from Greece to northern Europe was shut down in March after the arrival of a million migrants and refugees, around 57,000 people have been stranded in Greece.
-In response to this humanitarian crisis, Cross-Cultural Solutions is operating a refugee volunteer program starting in 2017 to support vulnerable children, women, and residents of camps in Greece.
-Volunteers will be working on one of the projects of most need at the camp which at this moment is the CCS Distribution Center.
-The social problems course will help students recognize local and international social problems contributing to and arising from the Syrian refugee crisis in Greece and, more broadly, the EU, including origins of the crisis, factors exacerbating the crisis for the refugees, themselves, as well as how the displacement is impacting Greece as the host country.
+You will begin with predeparture course meetings in the United States before you travel to Greece.
+The social problems course will help you recognize local and international social problems contributing to and arising from the Syrian refugee crisis in Greece and, more broadly, the EU, including origins of the crisis, factors exacerbating the crisis for the refugees, themselves, as well as how the displacement is affecting Greece as the host country.

-Your home base in Greece is just a 15-minute drive from the refugee camps where you'll be working.
-In the town of Chalkida, the capital of Evia, you'll find a welcoming town filled with small shops, museums, and historical sites.
+Located at the crossroads of Europe, Africa, and Asia, Greece boasts the longest coastline of the Mediterranean Basin and 227 inhabited islands.
+The birthplace of democracy, Western philosophy, the Olympic Games, Western literature, historiography, political science, and major scientific and mathematical principles, the country retains world-renowned landmarks and historical sites to explore.
+Your home base in Greece is the town of Chalkida, a welcoming town filled with small shops, museums, and historical sites.
 The town enjoys a promenade, delicious authentic Greek restaurants, and a nearby beach within driving distance.
-In Chalkida, you'll find plenty of opportunities to immerse yourself in Greek life as you straddle two cultures between the town of Chalkida and the
+In your free time you can you can take in Greek culture on pedestrian boardwalks or take in a Greek sunset along the waterfront.
+You will find opportunities to immerse yourself in Greek life as you straddle two cultures between the town of Chalkida and the

-- Service-learning experience with Syrian refugees working alongside non-governmental organizations (NGO)s on the ground, many who have been with the camps since their inception.
+- Service-learning experience with Syrian refugees working alongside non-governmental organizations (NGOs)

 - Gain a deeper understanding of the lives and experiences of the world and Iowa’s refugee population

-- During your free-time explore the beauty and culture of Greece
+- Explore the beauty and culture of Greece during your free time